BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 Time and again we are surprised by just how many applications it has, and how frequently problems can be solved by sorting, collapsing identical values, then resorting by the collapsed counts.
 The skill of using Unix is not just that of understanding the commands themselves.
 It is more about recognizing when a pattern, such as the one that we show above, is the solution to the problem that you wish to solve.
 The easiest way to learn to apply these patterns is by looking at how others solve problems, then adapting it to your needs.

 There are several cloud providers to choose from.
 Some scientific clouds may either be free or allocate resources competitively.
 Commercial clouds can be very powerful, but choice can be overwhelming.
-Availablity of public and commercial cloud resources also vary by country and region.
+Availability of public and commercial cloud resources also vary by country and region.

 The major tradeoff between platforms is between flexibility and cost.
-Generally speaking, services that allow you more flexibility and autonomy, will be more expensive than highly managed services.
+Generally speaking, services that allow you more flexibility and autonomy will be more expensive than highly managed services.

 University/Corporate Computing Clusters